12-Step Recovery Program

 A Spiritual Program, Not a Religious One

-Our carefully crafted 12-Step curriculum guides women toward spiritual principles such as willingness, honesty, and open-mindedness.
+Our carefully crafted women’s 12-Step program curriculum guides patients toward spiritual principles such as willingness, honesty, and open-mindedness.
 Through group sessions, we teach each woman personal ways to engage in spiritual practices such as meditation and mindfulness training that are essential components of our programming.
 You need not consider yourself a religious person to find fulfillment in 12-Step recovery.
 Many people struggle with the concept of God or a Higher Power before they come to Hannah’s House.

 Recovery That Is Abstinence-Based

 Support for the Entire Family

 There are ongoing 12-Step groups based on the philosophy that recovery is for the entire family.
 Some of these groups focus on the person with addiction while others guide women and their families in their own journeys of recovery.

 Alcoholics Anonymous is the most widely available 12-Step recovery program, and meetings can be found in virtually every city nationwide.
 Our Hannah’s House Alumni Care Team provides recommendations for solution-based meetings with a solid foundation of support.
 We familiarize the women in our care with 12-Step meetings during their time with us and connect them with 12-Step resources in their own communities as part of their Hannah’s House Continuing Care planning.